 If you cannot agree on the arrangements for your children, we can provide you with advice and representation in applying to a Court to help in the decision making process.
 A Court’s priority will be the children’s welfare and often will call on assistance of CAFCASS to facilitate discussions between you and your spouse/partner with the aim of reaching an agreement which is best for your children.

 The most commonly made Orders are as follows:

 - Parental Responsibility Order: All married parents of children (whether born before or after the marriage and including adopted children) automatically acquire parental responsibility.
-Likewise if a child is born on or after 1 December 2003 and the father’s name is on the birth certificate.
+Likewise if the father’s name is on the child’s birth certificate.
 An unmarried father can acquire parental responsibility (and in certain circumstances other people who are not the child’s biological parents) either by signing a Parental Responsibility Agreement with the mother or by applying to a Court for a Parental Responsibility Order.

 - Enforcement Order: If there is already a Child Arrangements Order in place which is not being adhered to by one party, it is possible to apply to the Court for an Enforcement Order to reinstate the arrangements and in some cases, the court may decide that the parent who breached the Order and had no reasonable justification for doing should, for example, be required to carry out unpaid work.

 To find out more, click on the link of any of our family solicitors to their profile which will have their direct dial number, contact 0844 567 2222 or send an email to email@example.com.